MiguelCastillo/Brackets-InteractiveLinter/README.md

 * Use JSLint instead of JSHint?
 Yes, it is possible.
 Although it requires manual intervention.
     - Open up the plugins directory in Interactive Linter
-    - Go into jshint, find "language: javascript" and rename to "language: disabled-javascript"
+    - Go into jshint/main.js, find "language: javascript" and rename to "language: disabled-javascript"
-    - Go into jslint, find "language: disabled-javascript" and rename to "language: javascript"
+    - Go into jslint/main.js, find "language: disabled-javascript" and rename to "language: javascript"
     - Reload Bracket and enjoy JSLint

 * Are .jshintrc supported?